-The Research Triangle Park Bogleheads®, North Carolina Local Chapter plans to hold three meetings in 2018.
-This entry will be updated for subsequent meetings.
+The Research Triangle Park Bogleheads®, North Carolina Local Chapter held three meetings in 2018.

 Bogleheads forum member Steve Thorpe recaps these meetings in this guest article.

 RTP, NC Chapter Meeting 11:00 AM Sat May 12, 2018

 Thank you to everyone who joined yesterday’s RTP Bogleheads chapter meeting.